marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 ## DECISION

-We will use kotlin 1.5 jvm 16 as main programming language.
-Spring Boot with Maven as main framework.
-Junit and AssertJ as test suite.
-Gitlab as VCS with Trunk-base development¹, each domain or subdomain are going to be a maven module.
+We will use kotlin 1.5 jvm 16 (or earlier) as main programming language.
+Spring Boot 2.6.0 with Maven 3.8.4 as main framework.
+Junit 5.8.1 and AssertJ 3.21.0 as test suite for unit tests and integration tests.
+Git as VCS with Trunk-base development¹, each domain or subdomain are going to be a maven module.

-We will deploy the application using the gitlab pipelines on Heroku.
+We will deploy the application on my personal kubernetes cluster.
+Expose one Hello World resource, with a client using Swagger SDK and a kubernetes sidecar to provide the documentation.

 ## STATUS